kelen-oliveira/Data-Science/README.md

 # Kelen Oliveira
 <sub>* Engineer | Gis Analyst | Geospatial Data Scientist *

+I'm an engineer who enjoy geotechnologies and has a consolidated professional experience in the forest sector, working with geoprocessing and forest planning.

+In the last months, I dedicated myself to learning Data Science methodologies for analyzing geographic data.

 **Background em:** Python, ArcGis, Environmental Modeling and Geospatial analysis.